sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/de_novo_assembly.md

 ## Quiz

-Navigate to the [s.agalactiae folder](https://drive.google.com/drive/folders/1Zf0L4j1As-yF4bibTathb8-tQC_ES3yC).
+Download the files in the [Assignment_S_agalactiae folder](https://advanced_bioinformatics_training.cog.sanger.ac.uk/index.html?prefix=Assignment_S_agalactiae/), save them into a folder named `Assignment_S_agalactiae` and then navigate to it.
 Explore the content of this folder and carry out:
 - *de novo* assembly for a single strain
 - *de novo* assembly for multiple strains